Jean-Tinland/simple-bar/README.md

 }
 ```

-As you can see if there is no icon defined for a running process, there is a default one which will be used as fallback.
+If there is no icon defined for a running process, there is a default one which will be used as fallback.

 ### Override default styles

-You'll find a `customStyles.js` file in `simple-bar/lib/styles/`.
+You'll find a `custom-styles.js` file in `simple-bar/lib/styles/`.
 You can simply add your styles here.
 As it is loaded after all the other styles this will naturally override the default styles.\
 You can use the **Übersicht debug console** in order to inspect the widgets composing simple-bar and **get the class names you need to override**.

 <a name="special-thanks"></a>